Particular/docs.particular.net/tutorials/nservicebus-101/lesson-2/tutorial.md

 ### Create a messages assembly

-Messages should be self-contained within a separate assembly so that they can be shared between endpoints, so let's create that assembly now.
+To share message between endpoints they need to be self-contained within a separate assembly, so let's create that assembly now.

  1. In the solution, create a new project and select the **Class Library** project type.
  1. Set the name of the project to **Messages**.